 The materials matter

-While it is possible to use CNC equipment to work with a number of different materials, more often than not it is preferred for projects in which metal workpieces will take center stage.
+It is possible to use precision CNC machining to work with several contrasting materials.
+However, it is a more preferred choice for projects in which metal workpieces will take center stage.

 Part of the reason for this is that while there are more efficient, speedy ways to produce parts and components using plastic, few alternatives can match CNC milling for tasks involving steel, alloys, and other compatible metals.